cpske/ISP/introduction/index.md

 * Python 3.7 or newer
 * Java JDK 8 or 11
 * Good text editor (something better than Notepad).
 IDE is OK, but slow for editing a single file.
 * Git command line client.
-Git tool built into your IDE is also useful and requires less typing.
+Git tool built into your IDE is also useful and requires less typing, but you still need the command line `git`.

 ### Why a Team Software Project?